tektronix/tm_devices/docs/configuration.md

         - `end_input:` Character(s) to indicate the end of a message transmission.
             - Valid options: `termination_break`, `termination_char`, `last_bit`, or
                 `none`.
+- `gpib_board_number`
+    - The GPIB board number (also referred to as a controller) that the device is connected to.
+    - If no board number is provided in the configuration, a board number of `0` is assumed.
 - `device_driver`
     - The name of the Python driver class to use for the device (see the [`tm_devices.drivers`][] API reference for a complete list of all driver